adjust/smart_banner_sdk/README.md

 npm install @adjustcom/smart-banner-sdk --save
 ```

-But it's also available to loaded the SDK through CDN and then access it through global `AdjustSmartBanner`.
+But the sdk is also available through CDN and then access it through global `AdjustSmartBanner`.

 To <a id="loading-snippet">load Smart Banner SDK through CDN</a> paste the following snippet into the `<head>` tag:
 ```html